 In mixing bowl, stir together butter, sugar, flour and oats, mix until crumbly.
 Crumble over the apple mixture.
-Bake for 10-15 minutes, just until top is crispy golden brown.
+Bake for 10-15 minutes in a 400 degree oven, just until top is crispy golden brown.
 Let cool 10 minutes and serve warm.

 What makes this so good is that because the apples are cooked on the stovetop, you can use a much higher heat in the oven and get a good, crisp top without drying the whole mixture out or under cooking the apples.
 Really, this is one of the best apple crisps I’ve made.

 Alternately, if you don’t have an oven-proof skillet, you can transfer the cooked apple mixture to a glass baking dish, add topping and bake that way.

 No Bixby Diary this week, I’ll make up for it next week.
 Until then….TaMara